 What we don’t: Thinner fabrics and less customizable than the ULA Circuit below.

 The ultralight cottage brand scene is strong in 2024, with Texas-based Gossamer Gear joining the likes of Hyperlite and Zpacks.
 The Mariposa is the brand’s largest-capacity hauler and has become one of our go-to packs for everything from quick overnights to week-long missions.
 Recently updated with an upgraded frame, slightly more durable exterior, and retooled load lifters, the pack offers 60 liters of capacity split between the main compartment and seven exterior pockets while checking in at just over 2 pounds (for the medium size with a medium hipbelt).
-The feature set is designed for and by experienced thru-hikers: The extra-tall side pocket can accommodate a tent or trekking pole-supported shelter, the stretchy front pocket is great for stashing spare layers and other essentials, and the large hipbelt pockets make it easy to divvy up electronics and snacks.
-All told, it’s a streamlined but highly practical design that appears even more competitive after the recent changes.
+The feature set is designed for and by experienced thru-hikers: The extra-tall side pocket can accommodate a backpacking tent or trekking pole-supported shelter, the stretchy front pocket is great for stashing spare layers and other essentials, and the large hipbelt pockets make it easy to divvy up electronics and snacks.
+All told, the Mariposa is a streamlined but highly practical design that appears even more competitive after the recent changes—and we love the new colorways debuted this season.

 Along with the ULA Circuit below, the Mariposa is one of the most popular cottage-brand UL packs on the trail.
 In parsing out the differences, the Gossamer Gear is a few ounces lighter but uses noticeably thinner fabrics (100D and 210D compared to 400D for the Circuit), which is noteworthy if you’re hard on your gear—we’re looking at you, thru-hikers.
 The ULA also offers better fit customization—including the choice between two styles of shoulder straps—although we appreciate that Gossamer Gear upped the number of hipbelt offerings with this latest update.
 A final complaint has to do with the Mariposa’s foam backpanel, which we found prone to bunching up throughout the day with the prior version (we’ll report back if it’s still a problem after testing the latest model this summer).
 But for weight-conscious backpackers who prioritize organization and on-the-go access—two areas where many competitors suffer, including the HMG Southwest—the Mariposa remains hard to beat.